 - Women shouldn’t train chest because it will make their boobs smaller

-- Women shouldn’t work chest because it will make their boobs bigger
+- Ladies shouldn’t work chest because it will make their boobs bigger

-- Women shouldn’t train chest because it will a make their chest too wide
+- Females shouldn’t train chest because it will a make their chest too wide

 These are CRAZY, they don’t make any sense, and sadly, many women are listening to them and neglecting this critical muscle group!
 These sorry chest training myths get started either by people exchanging wrong information on forums or the person guiding you simply doesn’t know any better.
 Let’s clear the clutter so you have the facts and can finally get in shape, look great, and WOW the judges.

 MYTH: Training The Chest Will Cause A Woman’s Boobs To Become Smaller.

 FACT: Chest training will build the pectorial muscle.
 Weight training won’t make your boobs smaller.
 Breast tissue is composed of fat tissue.
 Fat loss, however, can make your boobs lose their fullness.

 David Frankovic at bodybuilding.com states, “popular fallacy is the theory that a woman should not perform any chest exercises, as this would “shrink her breasts”.
 A woman’s breasts are an area of fat deposit just like anywhere else on her body.
 The breasts will shrink as body fat levels of the entire body are reduced.”